PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

 - **Details**:
   - Import the `@mui/lab/DatePicker` component.
   - Add the date picker to the form with appropriate labels and validation messages.
-  - Ensure the date picker does not allow future dates by setting the maximum date to the current date.
+  - Configure the date picker to prevent future dates by setting the maximum date to the current date.
   - Display error messages for invalid or missing 'date of joining' inputs.
 - **Rationale**: To allow users to input their date of joining.
 - **Addresses**: Acceptance criteria 1, 3, and 4.